 Be responsive to comments, especially provocation

 When it comes to provocation, don’t allow yourself to be incensed in your responses.
-An engaged audience will have respect for brands who respond directly to ignorantly provocative and negative comments with an educated humility.
+An engaged audience will have respect for brands who respond directly to ignorantly provocative and negative comments with educated humility.
 It’s the perfect way to show off authenticity as it will allow you to seem completely human.

 Allow your content to speak for itself